graphql/graphql-spec/spec/Section 6 -- Execution.md

   - Initialize {completed} to an empty list.
   - For each {pendingResult} of {completedDeferredFragments}:
     - Append {GetCompletedEntry(pendingResult)} to {completed}.
-    - Remove {pendingResult} from {graph}, promoting its child nodes to root nodes.
+    - Remove {pendingResult} from {graph}, promoting its child Deferred Fragment nodes to root nodes.
   - Let {newPendingResults} be a new set containing the result of {GetNonEmptyNewPending(graph, pendingResults)}.
   - Add all nodes in {newPendingResults} to {pendingResults}.